snifty-repo/fx-candy/README.md

 The only way to accurately preview your project locally is to start a dev server.
 Follow the instructions below to start a local preview.
 Once running, each time you refresh the browser a new combination of attributes will be selected.

+### VSCode Option (easier)
+1. Download VSCode.
+2. Download, extract/unzip, and open the template folder in VSCode.
+3. Add the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension to VSCode if you don't already have it.
+4. Once installed click the "Go Live" button in the bottom right of VSCode.

+### CLI Option (easier...?)
 1. [Download NodeJS (Current)](https://nodejs.org/en/)
 2. Run the following inside the project folder:
 ```